 Daqiu Island 大坵島

-Daqiu Island is a small island in Matsu (Lienchiang County), Taiwan that is home to hundreds of wild Sika Deer, and is a “deer watching paradise.“ Once home to a small village, then ROC military base, this island is now home to only one man that takes care of the hundreds of deer on the small island.
-It is a worth while day trip for anyone visiting the Matsu Islands.
+Daqiu Island is a small island in Matsu (Lienchiang County), Taiwan that is home to hundreds of wild Sika Deer, and is a “deer-watching paradise.“ Once home to a small village, then ROC military base, this island is now home to only one man who takes care of the hundreds of deer on the small island.
+It is a worthwhile day trip for anyone visiting the Matsu Islands.

 It was definitely the highlight of our entire trip to Matsu.
 (Read more)